Patient Information Leaflet

 The stability of the diluted solution in infusion bags has been established for 12 hours at 25°C or 24 hours if refrigerated at 2°C - 8°C.

 The lyophilized product takes approximately 15 minutes to dissolve.
-The completely reconstituted product has a transparent appearance and may present small bubbles or foam around the edge of the vial.
+The fully reconstituted product has a transparent appearance and may present some small bubbles or foam around the edge of the vial.

-The physical and chemical stability during the use of the reconstituted solution in the vial has been demonstrated for 12 hours at 25°C and up to a maximum of 48 hours if refrigerated (2°C - 8°C).
+The physical and chemical stability during use of the reconstituted solution in the vial has been demonstrated for 12 hours at 25°C and up to a maximum of 48 hours if refrigerated (2°C - 8°C).

 However, from a microbiological point of view, the product should be used immediately.
-If not used immediately, the storage time during use is the responsibility of the user and, normally, should not exceed 24 hours at 2°C - 8°C, unless the reconstitution/dilution has taken place in controlled and validated aseptic conditions.
+If not used immediately, the storage time during use is the responsibility of the user and, normally, should not exceed 24 hours at 2°C - 8°C, unless the reconstitution/dissolution has taken place in controlled and validated aseptic conditions.